TheLazySquid/Gimloader/plugins/README.md

 ## BringBackBoosts [code](./BringBackBoosts.js) [install](https://thelazysquid.github.io/gimloader/?installUrl=https://raw.githubusercontent.com/TheLazySquid/Gimloader/main/plugins/BringBackBoosts.js)

 This plugin restores boosts in 2D platformer gamemodes.
 This is used in conjunction with DLDTAS to keep boosts working.
+When using this, you will quickly desync and nobody else will be able to see you move.